drogue-iot/drogue-device/README.md

 An async, no-alloc actor framework for embedded devices.

+See [drivers](DRIVERS.md) for examples on how to write device drivers for drogue-device.

 ## Actor System

 An _actor system_ is a framework that allows for isolating state within narrow contexts, making it easier to reason about system.